Visit Podiatry Institute of the South

 How is PAD diagnosed?

-The team at Vascular and Vein Institute of the South uses a variety of tests to diagnose PAD.
-They check the blood pressure in your ankle and compare it to the pressure in your arm with the ankle-brachial index.
+We use a variety of tests to diagnose PAD.
+We’ll check the blood pressure in your ankle and compare it to the pressure in your arm with the ankle-brachial index.

 How is PAD treated?

 Treatment for PAD depends on the severity of your condition.
-The team at Vascular and Vein Institute of the South offer customized treatment plans that could include:
+We offer customized treatment plans that could include:

 • Diet changes